IDS6145-18Spring/assignment-1-practice-designing-models-Otaku-AI/README.md

 Traffic camera systems can be used to accomplish the same thing with vehicles.
 Other sensors could attempt to model emotional state of citizens using wearables for pulse and camera systems for facial expression recognition though this may not be desirable due to privacy concerns.

-Experiments would attempt to learn either a Interactive Dynamic Influence Diagram using structure learning
+Experiments would attempt to learn the parameters for an interactive dynamic influence diagram (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.113.6492&rep=rep1&type=pdf) and to classify sensor patterns for future predictions and user personalities using bayesian networks (https://www.cs.ubc.ca/~murphyk/Bayes/bnintro.html).
 ## Smart City Street Congestion Model

 This model describes three types of agents can be categorized: vehicle agents which can include everything from a smart car to a delivery truck, pedestrians which includes anyone on the sidewalks and leisure agents which can include